 Meeting of Two Worlds

 When the Old and New Worlds made contact following the drift, the event had huge ramifications for Irithyll.
 According to a pale blue parchment with a crescent moon drawn upon it, the Darkmoon Knights had forged a contract with the Way of Blue a long time ago.
 Per this accord, the order agreed to answer the summons of any Blue faith member invaded by dark spirits, hunting down the invader.
 Some have suggested that the concord predates the events of DS2 due to its age, but this is unlikely.
-It is true that the Blue Sentinels are the estranged offshoot of the Darkmoon covenant that had been stranded in Drangleic, a point the description for Blade of the Darkmoon acknowledges.
+It is true that the Blue Sentinels are the estranged offshoot of the Darkmoon knights who had been stranded in Drangleic, a point the description for Blade of the Darkmoon acknowledges.
 And this mutant covenant did make an identical contract with the Way of Blue.
 However, that accord was validated by engraved rings rather than writing on parchment, and neither seal representing the agreement from DS2 depicts a crescent moon or crescent moon with blade as seen depicted on the contract for the Blue Sentinels in DS3.
 The Way of Blue’s concord with the Blades of the Darkmoon is most likely a separate deal.

 Pale blue sheepskin parchment.
 A moon of an old concord is jotted down on it.